Platelet Rich Fibrin Spring TX

 No chemicals, foreign substances or additives – just you

 FDA cleared medical device

 L-PRF stands for Leukocyte – Platelet Rich Fibrin.
 Leuko-cytes are also known as white blood cells.
-They are part of immune system and are responsible for helping heal our bodies.
+They are part of the immune system and are responsible for helping heal our bodies.
 Platelets are also blood cells.
-They are responsible for attracting healing cells, creating blood clots.
-They are also key Is for producing growth factors.
+They are responsible for attracting healing cells and creating blood clots.
+They are also key for producing growth factors.
 Fibrin is another component he blood that works with platelets to create blood clots.